Brazilian packaging market: Safety and regulatory issues

 Packaging is crucial to ensure a product's safety, quality and reliability.
 Packaging carries all the information the consumer may consider to be important, e.g., preparation instructions, nutritional value, date of manufacture and expiration date and producer information.
 The transfer of chemical contaminants from food contact materials to food is regarded as being a major issue in health studies.
 Hence, mathematical modelling and in-depth analyses are used in order to make estimations about the degree of this so-called migration of contaminants.
 Packaging materials have to comply with the vast regulatory framework that has been created by lawmakers.
 In 2000, four years after having had adopted the Mercosur's regulations managing the use of food contact materials, Brazil exempted all FCM from Mercosur's registration requirements except for FCM made from recycled materials.
 Despite being exempted from Mercosur's registration policy, FCM that is imported into the Brazilian market still needs to comply with all technical resolutions and Brazilian legislation incorporating the Mercsosur resolutions.
-Additionally to that, the Brazilian National Health Surveillance Agency (ANVISA) must be informed about any imports of FCM whatsoever.
+Additionally to that, the Brazilian Health Regulatory Agency (ANVISA) must be informed about any imports of FCM whatsoever.
 Laws are constantly being revised in order to match newly acquired scientific and technological insights and steadily evolving products.
 Along with Mercosur, the United States Food and Drug Administration (FDA) as well as the European Union - which passed harmonized legislation on FCM in 2004 - ANVISA promotes globally harmonized policies and regimes for the governing of FCM.